hund030/TeamsFx_Wiki_review/Teams-Toolkit-Visual-Studio-Code-v5.0-Prerelease-Guide.md

 * Using the provisioning lifecycle stage.
 Teams Toolkit will generate an environment file for you
 * Manually.
 If you are not using Teams Toolkit to provision your cloud environment, you can create an environment file manually
-* Importer (not yet implemented).
-We plan to provide an importer that allows you to generate an environment by selecting cloud resources in a friendly manner

 Environments are optional.